Time is almost up, and third-party cookies will no longer be around for us to rely on for effective PPC advertising.

-If you are an advertiser or company, then any information collected on customers/users is owned and can be used, including segmenting audiences to offer them as targets in ad placements on a site.
+If you are an advertiser or company, then any information collected on customers/users is owned and can be used for PPC management, including segmenting audiences to offer them as targets in ad placements on a site.
 This information includes content viewed, interested topics, and responses from surveys about demographics and interests.

-Similar to a cookie-based system.
-A unique identifier for a user would be assessed via login or other forms of ID.
-Access to information such as browsing history, ad views, and interaction can be evaluated just as with thor-party cookie tracking.
+Similar to a cookie-based system, this is a unique identifier for a user that can be assessed via login or other forms of ID.
+Identity-based tracking can evaluate access to information such as browsing history, ad views, and interactions like third-party cookie tracking.
 But then again, this would require an extra step within the client experience journey and overall acceptance by online advertising.

-Without personal identifiers, it consists of collecting details about the user such as browser type, content browsed, and operating system.
-It then assesses to look for the same information trends to follow users across the web.
+This consists of collecting details about the user such as browser type, content browsed, and operating system without any personal identifiers.
+It then tries to look for the same information trends to follow users across the web.

 What Do We Gain From This?

-It pushes digital marketing agencies such as ourselves to contribute to more sustainable online ecosystems and support businesses we manage to be more transparent when collecting data from their customers.
+This change in the industry will push digital marketing agencies to contribute to more sustainable online ecosystems by being more transparent when collecting data from their customers.

 The right PPC management tools will be essential to tackle this new challenge in the industry.
 We already have a plan of action to help agencies achieve long-term success and sustainability with PPC advertising.